RussOakham/ci-milestone-project-1/TESTING.md

 - **Team Card Images**: The images on the team card would stretch vertically when viewed on a thin screened device, such as my iPhone XR.
 This is because the images were under the "card" classes 'display: flex' and 'flex-direction: column" rules.
 To rectify this, I wrapped the images in their own div and used this as my styling class (team-profile-image) for the images.

 - **Bootstrap Console Error**: Upon loading the deployed site, Chrome DevTools showed an error loading some Bootstrap scripts.
-This was because jQuery is a prerequisite for Boostrap functionality and I was loading Bootstrap first.
+This was because jQuery is a prerequisite for Bootstrap functionality and I was loading Bootstrap first.
 To rectify this, I moved the jQuery script to the first position of HTML scripts.

 ## Issues still to overcome
 - **Online Reservation Form**: Currently the form allows booking for the restaurant's static open hours of 12pm-10pm Monday-Sunday.
 However, to allow the restaurant to open different hours throughout the week and also to close for certain days (e.g. christmas), the form needs to be updated to allow dynamic updates of available times depending on date/day.